FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

 \subsection{Dataset}

 We conduct our experiments on two types of domain shift settings: the first is controlled domain shift, and the second is real-world domain shift.
-To create the FDA setting with controlled domain shift, we first randomly divide the entire CIFAR10 \cite{krizhevsky2009learning} dataset into 50,000 source samples and 10,000 target samples.
-These 50,000 samples are then divided into 10 source clients using a Dirichlet distribution (concentration parameter = 1), similar to the approach in \cite{yurochkin2019bayesian}.

-For the target client, we divide the 10,000 samples into 20\% for training and the remaining 80\% for testing the final adapted target model.
+To create the FDA setting with controlled domain shift, we first randomly divide the entire CIFAR-10 \citep{krizhevsky2009learning} dataset into 50,000 source samples and 10,000 target samples.
+These 50,000 samples are then divided into 10 source clients using a Dirichlet distribution (concentration parameter = 1), similar to the approach in \citep{yurochkin2019bayesian}.
+For the target client, we divide the 10,000 samples into $20\%$ for training and the remaining $80\%$ for testing the final adapted target model.
 To create varying levels of label scarcity in the target client, we use proportions $\in \{0.05, 0.25, 0.5\}$ of the total training samples for target training.
 To introduce different levels of domain shift between the source and target, we add Gaussian noise with standard deviations $\in \{0.3, 0.6, 0.9\}$ to the target samples.

-To create the FDA setting with real domain shift, we use the PACS \cite{LiYSH17PACS}, VLCS \cite{FangXR13VLCS}, and Office Caltech10 \cite{GongSSG12OFCCAL10} datasets, which exhibit real-life domain shifts across all the domains.
-The PACS dataset contains four different domains: photo (P) with 1670 samples, art painting (A) with 2048 samples, cartoon (C) with 2344 samples, and sketch (S) with 3929 samples.

-The VLCS dataset also contains four separate domains: VOC2007 (V) with 3376 samples, LabelMe (L) with 2656 samples, Caltech101 (C) with 1415 samples, and SUN09 (S) with 3282 samples.
-The Office Caltech10 dataset has four different domains: Amazon (A) with 958 samples, Caltech10 (C) with 1123 samples, Dslr (D) with 157 samples, and Webcam (W) with 295 samples.